syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 *  Download [Microsoft ASP.NET Web Tools 2015 (RC1)](https://www.microsoft.com/en-us/download/details.aspx?id=49959).

-### Configuration steps
+### Installation

-Refer the following steps to configure ASP.NET MVC6 on your system
+Refer the following steps to configure ASP.NET MVC 6 on your system

 *  Open the [GitHub ASP.NET](https://github.com/aspnet/home) page that guides you to configure the ASP.NET MVC6.

-*  From that page you have to copy the below mentioned command for Upgrading **DNVM**.
+*  Copy the below mentioned command for Upgrading **DNVM** from that page.

 {% highlight text %}